Checkbook IRA, QRP & 401k Crypto Investments

 What is Cryptocurrency?
 What is Bitcoin?

 As Bitcoin adoption increases, it’s value may grow astronomically – thereby creating wealth for owners of the cryptocurrency.
 Over the recent period, Bitcoin and other virtual currencies have seen astounding growth in value and global interest, creating many Bitcoin millionaires.
 Many others have reaped incredible profit through crypto trading and speculation.
-This has spurred demand for tax-free Bitcoin IRAs and Bitcoin 401(k)s.
+This has spurred demand for tax-free Bitcoin IRAs, Bitcoin QRPs & Bitcoin 401(k) plans.

 - Use your Checkbook Retirement Account to easily and cost-effectively invest in unlimited crypto investments, with the potential for incredible gains.